franciscoxavier04/pm-BIM/docs/security-and-privacy/processing-of-personal-data/README.md

 #### Purpose

-* Users can link files stored in OneDrive/SharePoint with work packages in OpenProject.
+* Users can link files stored in OneDrive with work packages in OpenProject.

 #### Processed data